baotramduong/Portfolio_Project_Image_Classification_Chest_X-ray_Pneumonia/README.md

 # X-ray Pneumonia Image Classification with Deep Learning

+According to Unicef (2021):
 * Globally, a child dies of pneumonia every 39 seconds.
-* Pneumonia kills more children than any other infectious disease, claiming the lives of over 800,000 children under five every year, or around 2,200 every day.
+* Pneumonia claims the lives of over 800,000 children under five every year, or around 2,200 every day.
 This includes over 153,000 newborns.
-* Pneumonia is a leading cause of morbidity and mortality in children younger than the age of 5 years.
+* Pneumonia is a leading cause of morbidity and mortality in children younger than the age of 5 years, killing more children than HIV/AIDS, malaria, and measles combined.

 Chest X-rays are primarily used for the diagnosis of this disease.
 However, even for a trained radiologist, it is a challenging task to examine chest X-rays.
-For this project, we will build a model that can classify whether a given patient has pneumonia, given a chest x-ray image.
+To solve this, deep learning (DL), a branch of machine learning (ML), inspired by the make-up of the human brain, are developed to detect hidden features in images which are not apparent or cannot be detected even by medical experts.
+With AI system aiding medical experts in expediting the diagnosis, earlier treatment can be prescribed, resulting in improved clinical outcomes.

 ## The Deliverables